MicrosoftDocs/connected-spaces/articles/store-create.md

 ## Create a store

-When you sign in to Connected Spaces with your admin credentials, the **Set up my store** page automatically appears.
+When you sign in to Connected Spaces with your admin credentials for the first time (and if you haven't already created a store), the **Set up my store** page automatically appears.

 ![Create store prompt.](media/create-store-prompt.jpg "Create store prompt")